 Since one week I am back at my parents place in Sweden.
-My first summer in Halmstad in over four years.
-And a end to our 10 month trip.
-We spent the last week in Spain around and in Barcelona and before that I attended a Zen Buddhist temple in the Spanish Pyrenees for five days, meditating and participating in the daily chores.
+My first summer in Halmstad in over four years, and the end to our 10 month trip.
+We spent the last week in Spain around and in Barcelona, and before that I attended a meditation retreat at a Zen Buddhist temple in the Spanish Pyrenees for five days, meditating and participating in the daily chores.
 A necessary break before returning to what we left in October last year.

 Being back in Sweden is a bit strange.
 It has been the warmest and driest summer ever measured in Sweden.
 The leaves and fruits are falling to a dry and yellow ground.
 My parents normally green garden is dead.
 The prohibition to water and to light fire started already in June and two days ago the government changed the ban to include barbequing of all kinds.
 Not even at home.
 Imagine the crisis the Swedish men are going through at the moment.